You're viewing Apigee Edge documentation.

 Use of the L1 cache will automatically use the L2 cache also.
 The L1 cache is "memory only" while the L2 cache writes data to disk to synchronize across multiple L1 caches.
 L2 cache is what keeps multiple Message Processors in sync within a region and globally.
 It is not currently possible to have L1 cache enabled without an L2 cache behind it.
 The L2 cache writes data to disk so that it can be synced to other message processors for the customer org.
 Detailed instructions on using the cache are available at Adding caching and persistence.

 Customers have the ability to review the Audit trail of all administrative activities performed within the customer's org, including the use of Trace (HIPAA compliance: Security Management Process - Information System Activity Review).
 Detailed Instructions are available here and at Using the Trace tool.

 Complex password requirements or SAML

-For HIPAA customers, user passwords are configured to meet advanced requirements such as length, complexity, rotation, and life span.
+For HIPAA customers, user passwords are configured to meet advanced requirements such as length, complexity, and life span.
 (HIPAA compliance: Security Password Management)

 Edge also offers multi-factor authentication, described at Enable two-factor auth for your Apigee account, and SAML, described at Enabling SAML Authentication for Edge, as alternatives for authentication controls.